2026-05-28 08:43:47 | EST

-GDP Revision Q1 2026 Profit Slowdown - interest rate expectations, inflation data, and economic outlook.
+GDP Revision Q1 2026 Profit Slowdown - consumer demand, retail trends, and economic growth analysis.
 The U.S. Bureau of Economic Analysis (BEA) has revised down its first-quarter 2026 gross domestic product (GDP) growth estimate to an annualized 1.6%, down from an initial reading.
 The downward adjustment was attributed to a slowdown in corporate profits, signaling potential softening in the broader economy.

 Live News